-- A person who has excessive interest in or admiration for themselves
+- A person who has an excessive interest in or admiration for themselves

 - Receiving gratification from the admiration of his or her own physical or mental attributes

-In an extreme sense, all of these characterises are a very bad trait.
-But on the lighter end of the scale, I think some of them are favourable and almost necessary in entrepreneurship.
+In an extreme sense, all of these characteristics are bad traits.
+But on the lighter end of the scale, I think some of them are favorable and almost necessary in entrepreneurship.

-To start a business or to become an entrepreneur you need to believe in yourself.
+Example A – To start a business you need to believe in yourself.
+Period.

-You need to believe that you are good enough to do it and you need to believe that with every brain cell and fibre in your body because when things get tough, and when people around you are telling you that you can’t do it and that you should quit, you need to be able to believe in yourself with enough conviction to keep going.
+You need to believe that you are good enough to do it and you need to believe that with every brain cell and fiber in your body.
+Because when things get tough, and when people around you are telling you that you should quit, you need to be able to believe in yourself with enough conviction to keep going.

-You’re going to have stand toe to toe with your competitors.
+Example B – You’re going to have to stand toe to toe with your competitors.